WentersTers/PAIcom-Patch-Injector/README.md

 hey paicom show animations (animations.txt)
 ```

-The part in parentheses is the name of the matching animation script inside
-the `animations\` folder (`.txt` extension is stripped automatically).
+The part in parentheses is the name of the matching animation script inside the animations\ folder (.txt extension is stripped automatically).
+Matching is case‑insensitive.
-Matching is case-insensitive.

 ---

-## Animation scripts
+Animation scripts

-Each file in `animations\` can use these directives (one per line):
+Each file in animations\ can use these directives (one per line):

 ```
 HIDE_ALL